longcoding/moon-api-gateway/README.md

 ##Configuration
 There are 5 required setting to run undefined gateway in ehcache. `when cluster function is developed by future update.
 It will be easy to insert and sync the below data`

-first.
+A. first -
-    - To set appDistinction Cache Object in EhcacheFactory Class.
+    * To set appDistinction Cache Object in EhcacheFactory Class.
-    - This Cache convert 'appKey' to 'appId'.
+    * This Cache convert 'appKey' to 'appId'.

     Cache<String, String> appDistinction = getAppDistinctionCache();
     //(appKey, appId)
     //from appKey to appId
     appDistinction.put("1000-1000-1000-1000", "100");

-second.
+B. second -
-    - To set AppInfoCache Cache Object in EhcacheFactory Class.
+    * To set AppInfoCache Cache Object in EhcacheFactory Class.
-    - The Gateway takes App information from AppInfoCache.
+    * The Gateway takes App information from AppInfoCache.

     //appId : 100
     //appKey : 1000-1000-1000-1000